gavinvogt/mythology-quantum-physics/README.md

-# mythology-quantum-physics
+# Classical Mythology and Quantum Physics
-Final project for Classical Mythology class - website linking Ancient Greek philosophy to quantum physics
+Final project for Classical Mythology class - website linking Ancient Greek philosophy to quantum physics.
+This website was created from scratch in a couple of days.
+To view, open `index.html` in your browser of choice.